Glossary of Terms

 A product key, also known as a software key or serial number, is a specific software-based key for a computer program.
 It certifies that the copy of the software is original.
 Product keys are required by some software programs for activation.

-The University offers a MasterCard for use by University employees when procuring small-dollar items (under $5000) that would normally be purchased using other paper-based methods.
-In many cases the card can be used in lieu of a Limited Purchase Order (LPO), Limited Purchase Check (LPC), some Campus Orders and most Blanket Orders acquired on a Purchase Order.
+The University offers an institutional credit card for use by University employees when procuring small-dollar items (under $5000) that would normally be purchased using other paper-based methods.

 Also referred to as a P-Card.
 The P-card is an accepted method of payment for products ordered by university departments on the OSL website.
 A P-Card cannot be used for personal purchases.
 License or media purchased using the P-Card is owned by the University of Utah.